Marvel Studios / The Walt Disney Company

 On November 12, 2021, as part of Disney+ Day, Marvel Studios unveiled a teaser for She-Hulk: Attorney at Law featuring Tatiana Maslany and Mark Ruffalo.

 The first trailer for She-Hulk: Attorney at Law premiered on May 17, 2022, introduced by Marvel CCO Kevin Feige and star Tatiana Maslany as part of the Disney Upfront presentation.
 The trailer was released online this same date and was heavily criticized for its CGI (primarily the look of She-Hulk) by many fans.
-The trailer was viewed 78-million times during its first 24-hours of release; the second-best viewership for a Marvel Studios Disney+ series behind only The Falcon and The Winter Soldier (which premiered during the NFL’s Super Bowl LV).
+The trailer was viewed 78-million times during its first 24-hours of release; the second-best trailer viewership for a Marvel Studios Disney+ series behind only The Falcon and The Winter Soldier (which premiered during the NFL’s Super Bowl LV).

 She-Hulk: Attorney at Law was heavily promoted at the 2022 San Diego Comic Con, which marked Marvel Studios’ return to the convention following a three-year absence.
 Jessica Gao and Tatiana Maslany were among those who took part in the panel, and a second trailer for the series debuted.